Any links to Amazon are affiliate links.

 By age 2.5, your toddler and toys will be a very fun combination.
 Your toddler will really play with toys.
 Some (like my Kaitlyn) will be very imaginative with toys, even.
 Brayden didn’t play very imaginatively with toys at this age, so don’t worry if your child doesn’t.
 Here are the toys I have added to my children’s‘ toy box around this age:

-- Train Sets : You might really want to give your 2 year old a train set…but it will likely be a few months before he can play with it without frustration.
+Train Sets : You might really want to give your 2 year old a train set…but it will likely be a few months before he can play with it without frustration.
 We gave Brayden his first train set at Christmas when he was 2.5.
 He did just fine with it.
 When Kaitlyn was two, she really started trying to play with Brayden and the train set, but she always got very frustrated.
 Her fine motor skills were not developed enough to play with it without pushing the trains off the track.
 Somewhere between 2-2.5, it became okay.
 We got Brayden the Thomas & Friends Wooden Railway – Water Tower Figure 8 Set.
 We prefer wooden sets.
 This set is a great value so far as Thomas stuff goes.
 However, we have since found lots of other wooden train sets that work just as well.
 My favorite is the Melissa & Doug Deluxe Wooden Railway Set .
 Take note of the differences in what you get.
-For $27 more (right now…the Melissa & Doug one is normally 120, but on sale on Amazon for 65), you basically have a complete set with Melissa & Doug.
+For a little more money, you basically have a complete set with Melissa & Doug.
 Plus, that company replaces lost and broken pieces for free.
 They don’t look the exact same.
 When it comes to the tracks, it doesn’t matter at all.
 The main noticeable differences are in the accessories (the buildings and trains).
 You can always slowly add Thomas buildings if you want to and Thomas trains.
 Brayden and Kaitlyn have so much fun building train tracks all around the room.
 It really works their creativity.

-- Learning Activities: Kids love to learn.
-They love to be mentally challenged (as age appropriate).
+Learning Activities: Kids love to learn.
+They love to be mentally challenged (as age-appropriate).
 Getting them educational learning activities toys will be fun for them.
-See the blog label “learning” for more about these toys.

 Please share the toys your 2.5 year old loves/loved to play with!